rocky-linux/wiki.rockylinux.org/docs/rocky/image.md

 * multibootusb
 * universal usb installer

+!!! warning
-Rufus can only work for Rocky Linux images if you use "dd mode" **only**.
+    Rufus can **only** work for Rocky Linux images if you use "dd mode".
 Do **not** use ISO mode as it will result in a broken installer.
-It is recommended by Release Engineering that you use a writer from the recommended section.
+It is recommended by Release Engineering that you use a writer from the recommended section on this page.

 ## About Cloud Images